Coalition Forces Land Component Command

 Coalition Forces Land Component Command, or CFLCC, is a command directing all land forces of different allied countries on behalf of a combatant commander or Joint task force commander.

-In U.S. military terminology, Unified Combatant Commands or Joint Task Forces can have components from all services and components – Army ~ Land, Air, Naval, Marine, and Special Operations.
+In U.S. military terminology, Unified Combatant Commands or Joint Task Forces can have components from all services and components – Army ~, Air, Naval, Marine, and Special Operations.
 Thus a Land Component Command is a command directing all land forces on behalf of a combatant commander or JTF commander.

 Coalition, or sometimes 'Combined', means armed services of different countries are involved.
 Thus a Coalition Forces Land Component Command is a multinational land force, usually operating as part of a U.S. combatant command, though it could theoretically be applied by other Western and U.S. allied nations.

 CFLCC During 'Iraqi Freedom'

 The three primary responsibilities of Third Army/ARCENT/CFLCC, represented by three separate logos.

 A Coalition Forces Land Component Command was established under Commander U.S. Army Forces Central Command, Lieutenant General David McKiernan, to direct the two corps-sized formations involved in the initial invasion of Iraq in March 2003, I Marine Expeditionary Force and U.S. V Corps.

 The units to brigade level involved in CFLCC's initial invasion of Iraq were: